dev-gaitano/obsidian/gaitanos-mind/02-literature/CS50x 2024 - Lecture 8 - HTML, CSS, JavaScript.md

 David J. Malan - Gordon McKay Professor of the Practice of Computer Science - Harvard University

 **THE INTERNET**
-Was Initially a project called ARPANET by the the US Department of defense to internetwork computers to enable them to exchange data in between the computers.
+Was Initially a project called ARPANET by the the US Department of defense to inter network computers to enable them to exchange data in between the computers.

 This data exchange is done through packets.